Aside from leaders and volunteers for your PTO, having current set of Bylaws and Standing Rules is absolutely essential to keep your group running!

 Who’s eligible to vote?

-Also state when elections are to be held (April Meeting, for example).
+Also state when elections are to be held.

 Can a voice vote be held to affirm an uncontested slate?

-Is a paper ballot required for contested positions?
-Will a simply majority be enough to
+Is a paper ballot required for contested positions? - Provision for Committees

 Is the President the de-facto head of all Committees?